-Marc graduated the Richard Ivey School of Business, canoed across Canada, and understands the untapped transformative powers of the toilet.
+Marc graduated the Richard Ivey School of Business, canoed across Canada, and understands the untapped transformative powers of construction.
 He combines lessons learned from life in the woods with a people-first outlook to lead this organization towards its vision.

 Tarah graduated Princeton University with a B.A. in Economics and Finance.
-She spent the first 10 years of her career working in finance where she became a VP for Deustche Bank’s investment bank and a venture capital associate and investor.
+She spent the first 10 years of her career working in finance where she became a VP for Deutsche Bank’s investment bank and a venture capital partner and investor.

-Tarah joined Building Up in 2016 purposed with leveraging the power of business to address social, economic and environmental issues.
+Tarah joined Building Up as a volunteer in 2016 purposed with leveraging the power of business to address social, economic and environmental issues.
 Tarah passionately believes that Social Enterprise is the most impactful tool we have to building a better future.